websites that only collect limited personal data from users, without using

 it is private or public).
 It may also be helpful to indicate whether the

-source is located inside or outside the EEA.
+source is located inside or outside the UK.
 Provide as much detail here as

 It is important to explain how you use the personal data that you collect